petterhoel/redgreen/README.md

 ## Nice to have
 - [ ] Running builds indicator.
-- [ ] Multiple server support (remember by localhost and easy to swap).
+- [ ] Multiple server support (remember by localstorage/localdb and easy to swap).

 ## What the Config?
 - `sentry.dsn`: is a sentry spesific url used to post errors to sentry.io.
 Defaults to Petter's sentry setup.